Qthai16/Thesis_OpenCV_ObjectDetection/README.md

 ### Build project and run

-A step by step series of examples that tell you how to get a development env running This project support 2 build options: Build on host (local PC) or build on Raspberry Pi.
+This project support 2 build options: Build on host (local PC) or build on Raspberry Pi.
 To build on PC, open CMakeLists.txt and change BUILD_ON_PI/BUILD_ON_HOST to OFF/ON.
-Do the opposite when build on pi.
+Do the opposite when building on pi.

 To build this project, do as below